e-j-w/G4TIP/README.md

 Modified GEANT4 classes included in this code:
-G4IonParametrisedLossModel (GEANT4.9.4) - modified to allow for user defined stopping powers G4IonStoppingData (GEANT4.9.4) - modified to allow for user defined stopping powers G4NuclearDecayChannel (GEANT4.9.4) - minimally modified to allow gamma cascades
+G4IonParametrisedLossModel (from GEANT4.9.4) - modified to allow for user defined stopping powers G4IonStoppingData (from GEANT4.9.4) - modified to allow for user defined stopping powers G4NuclearDecayChannel (from GEANT4.9.4) - minimally modified to allow gamma cascades

 ## Acknowledgements